ayecue/klassmer/README.md

 Following properties are there to conifgurate your klass:

 * extends - Library you want to extend
-* requires - Libraries you need in your class
 * mixins - Mixins you want to use in your class
 * traits - Modules which should get extended to your class
 * statics - Static properties which you want to extend to your base